minio/docs/source/administration/monitoring/publish-events-to-nsq.rst

 Perform an action on the bucket for which you configured the new event and check the NSQ service for the notification data.
 The action required depends on which :mc-cmd:`events <mc event add --event>` were specified when configuring the bucket notification.

-For example, if the bucket notification configuration includes the ``s3:ObjectCreated:Put`` event, you can use the :mc-cmd:`mc cp` command to create a new object in the bucket and trigger a notification.
+For example, if the bucket notification configuration includes the ``s3:ObjectCreated:Put`` event, you can use the :mc:`mc cp` command to create a new object in the bucket and trigger a notification.

 .. code-block:: shell
    :class: copyable